-NHER 16809 (Find Spot record) - Medieval pottery sherd, iron and bone fragments
+NHER 16809 (Find Spot) - Medieval pottery sherd, iron and bone fragments

 The Norfolk Heritage Explorer is a filtered version of the Norfolk HER intended for casual research.
 Please to consult the full record.